Broken Promises

 Only 35% of Oakland's rental housing is fully rent-controlled.
 Federal Reserve research finds landlords pass $0.50–$0.89 of every $1 in property-tax increases through to new tenants.

-A Pro/Con summary of the $34M/year parcel tax, plus five questions every Oakland voter should ask before voting.
+A Pro/Con summary of the $34M/year parcel tax, plus five key considerations for voters about Measure E.

 Executive summary